 It’s important to distinguish between the types of injuries that can be treated with New Skin and those that require a different approach.
 New Skin is suitable for small cuts, minor wounds, and scrapes— the types of injuries your dog might pick up during playtime or while exploring the outdoors.
 However, deep, large, or infected wounds should not be treated with New Skin; these require professional veterinary care to ensure proper healing and prevent complications.

 Identifying when a wound is suitable for New Skin treatment contributes to your dog’s comfort and well-being.
-By keeping a close eye on any injuries your dog sustains, you can make an informed decision regarding whether New Skin is appropriate or if a visit to the veterinarian is necessary.
+By closely monitoring any injuries your dog sustains, you can decide whether New Skin is appropriate or if a visit to the veterinarian is necessary.

 See Related: Can Dogs Eat T-Bone Steak?
 What You Need to Know About Canine Nutrition